wandersonluiz/vnsconstrainedkmeans/README.md

-LOatitudinal time series semi-supervised clustering
+Latitudinal time series semi-supervised clustering
 =========

 I provided a virtual instance of my doctoral work: Clustered Time Series of Satellite Images by VNS Basic Local Search with Constraint in Campinas State University.
 I do that because my conviction in the importance of reprodubility and continuation of work.